-All grant award recipients must obtain a "Citywide Clean Hands Certification," from the District of Columbia's Office of Tax and Revenue a at the time of application and prior to any grant award disbursement throughout the grant period.
+All applicants must submit a current "Citywide Clean Hands Certification," from the District of Columbia's Office of Tax and Revenue an at the time of application.
+A current CCH should also be submitted prior to any grant award disbursement throughout the grant period.
 The CCH website application supports the "Clean Hands" Mandate (D. C. Code § 47-2862), which stipulates that individuals and businesses are to be denied District goods or services if there is a debt owed to the District of Columbia of more than one hundred dollars (\$100.00) for fees, fines, taxes, or penalties.
 Applicants may visit the following site to obtain more information: https://ocfocleanhands.dc.gov/cch/.